ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 - It allows you to handle the error in one place

 You can also just do `cerr << ; exit(1)` anywhere in your program.

+- Is there a performance penalty for exception handling in c++?

 - Why is it necessary?